Chamal1120/CHLeosWeb/README.md

 - Jquery for Slick carousel initialization and adjustments
 - Vercel for production deployment and hosting
 - Squarespace for domain name services

+### Credits

+BG image is from Unsplash

+Image details,

+A castle on top of a hill in the fog
+Hogwarts Mystery

+Ba Na Hills, Thôn An Sơn, Hòa Ninh, Hòa Vang, Da Nang, Vietnam Published on November 13, 2024
+FUJIFILM, X-T30 II
+Free to use under the Unsplash License

 ### Contributing